 - Everything Else

-Your expenses are going to be greater then your income.
+Your expenses are going to be greater than your income.
 It’s easy to want to make your situation look better then it is but you don’t have to show this to anyone.
 Get as close as possible to the actual gap between your income and expenses.

 Step # 2 – Prepare a Net Worth Statement